luuksen/JavaLeagueAPI/README.md

 Usage
 ---
 Using this wrapper is very simple.
-You can download the .jar file <a href="https://www.dropbox.com/s/sarbqurrqaukj7a/JavaLeagueAPI.jar"><b>here</b></a> and include it in you Java project.
+You can download the .jar file <a href="https://www.dropbox.com/s/sarbqurrqaukj7a/JavaLeagueAPI.jar"><b>here</b></a> and include it in your Java project.

 To use the wrapper, you have to initialize a `LeagueAPI` object
 ```java